andredelai/ArduinoAMASPLib/AMASPLib/README.md

 ﻿AMASP Arduino Library

-Version 1.0

-This library implements the AMASP (ASCII Master/Slave Protocol) for Arduino boards, a simple way to exchange messagens between two computers using serial communication.
+This library implements the AMASP (ASCII Master/Slave Protocol) for Arduino boards, a simple way to exchange messages between two computers using serial communication.

 AMASP is free and uses four different packets: